-New Year’s Eve is a time for celebration.
-But after a busy festive season, the last thing you want is to be toiling away for hours in the kitchen, so several elements of our feast can be made ahead and we’ve given handy shortcuts, allowing you time to enjoy a bottle of bubbly with friends and family.
-We’ve also included alternative meat-free options so you can tailor your menu according to dietary preference.
+New Year’s Eve is a time for celebration, even if it’s just with your household.
+But after a busy festive season, the last thing you want is to be toiling away for hours in the kitchen, so several elements of our feast can be made ahead.
+We’ve also included alternative meat-free options.

 The beckoning of a new year demands raising a glass before the meal starts.
-Whether your guests fancy a bottle of fizz, party cocktail or fruity mocktail, we’ve got a great selection to sip on.
+Whether you fancy a bottle of fizz, cocktail or fruity mocktail, we’ve got a great selection to sip on.
 Read our pick of the top 10 New Year’s Eve cocktail recipes and find more inspiration in our festive drinks and non-alcoholic cocktail collections.

 Serve up a pretty pink negroni with a refreshing grapefruit garnish, a crisp Cosmopolitan or a sparkling mimosa.
 For lower alcohol alternatives, try a warming pomegranate & vermouth mulled wine or zingy mojito cooler.
 Easy mocktail options include our pear & apple rose punch, spiced piña colada and a gin-free G&T brimming with botanical flavours.

 Combine juicy figs and sticky halloumi with salty prosciutto, peppery rocket and crunchy toasted almonds for a flavour fiesta to kick off your meal.
 This simple starter can alternatively be turned into canapés to serve with drinks if you want to keep things more casual.